Nazirite: Vows

 An Israelite (not a gentile) becomes a Nazirite through an intentional verbal declaration.
-This declaration can be in any language, and can be something as simple as saying "me too" as a Nazirite passes by.
+This declaration can be in any language, and can be something as simple as saying "I, too" as a Nazirite passes by.
 In general there are two types of Nazirites, those who take a vow for a set time, and permanent Nazirites.
 A person can specify how long he intends to be a Nazirite, but if no time period or a time period of less than 30 days is specified, the vow is considered to last for 30 days.
 A person who says "I am a Nazirite forever" or "I am a Nazirite for all my life" is a permanent Nazirite and slightly different laws apply.
 However, if a person says that he is a Nazirite for a thousand years, he is a regular Nazirite.
 The permanent Nazirite has no source in the Bible but is known through tradition.

 All the laws of vows in general apply also to the nazirite vow.
 As with other vows, a father has the ability to annul the vow of his young daughter, and a husband has the ability to annul a vow by his wife, when he first hears about it.
 A father, but not a mother, can declare his son, but not his daughter, a Nazirite, however the child or any close family member has a right to refuse this status.
 Likewise, all of the laws related to intent and conditional vows apply also to Nazirite vows.